Pakistan national football team: Inactivity and FIFA suspensions (2015–2022)

-Comeback to International Football (2022–2024)
+International Return and Historic World Cup Qualification Win (2022–present)

 Pakistan made their comeback by playing a friendly match against Nepal in November 2022, losing 0–1 in a late minute goal.
 They played a second friendly match against Maldives in March 2023 losing 0–1.

 Pakistan subsequently took part in the 2023 Mauritius Four Nations Cup featuring Mauritius, Kenya, Djibouti and the 2023 SAFF Championship alongside India, Kuwait and Nepal in the group stages, losing all six matches and finishing last in their group in each competition.

 On 27 July 2023, the draw for the first round of the 2026 FIFA World Cup qualification took place in which Pakistan were drawn once again against Cambodia, followed by the appointment of the English coach Stephen Constantine.
 In the first leg in Phnom Penh, Pakistan contested in a goalless 0–0 draw.
 Pakistan won their second leg beating Cambodia 1–0 in Islamabad, due to a goal by Harun Hamid, recording their first-ever victory in World Cup qualifiers in their first fixture at home for eight years, and qualifying for the second round for the first time.

 Following the victory in Islamabad, the Shaheens were drawn in a group with Saudi Arabia, Jordan, and Tajikistan.
 Being the 193rd ranked team, Pakistan were the lowest-ranked team in the qualifiers, and terminated the campaign losing all the games in the group.

-2025 FIFA Suspension

-Pakistan was suspended from all football activities again by FIFA on 6 February 2025 due to failing to adopt a version of the PFF constitution approved by FIFA and the AFC that would have guaranteed fair elections.
+Pakistan was briefly suspended from all football activities again by FIFA on 6 February 2025 due to failing to adopt a version of the PFF constitution approved by FIFA and the AFC that would have guaranteed fair elections.
 The suspension was lifted on 2 March 2025 after the PFF agreed to adopt the FIFA and AFC approved constitution.
+After an unsuccessful campaign at the 2027 AFC Asian Cup qualification, the team participated in the Diamond Jubilee International Football Tournament held in Maldives in 2026.
+After a draw against Bangladesh Olympic, and victories over Maldives and rivals Afghanistan, the team again defeated Afghanistan in the final, marking their first football title in 35 years since the 1991 South Asian Games.